zhou-ran/sashimi.py/README.md

 The modifications in this repo generate a specific visualization of a specific type of data, one that's surprisingly missing: a quantitative representation of splice junctions from RNA-seq on a scale as similar as possible to the coverage/depth in exons, and with introns compressed consistently.
 (Why does this matter?
 Manuscript in preparation.)
 Trackplot comes impressively close:
 1. It can already rescale introns, so the horizontal real estate is not captive to the length of mammalian introns.
 Trackplot compresses all introns using the same factor (e.g. 25%), so long introns persist, but this is compensated by the option to rescaled exons separately (e.g. 10X).
 2. It already draws splice-junctions as arcs, and it can display junction counts right next to those arcs.
 (In passing, the placement of this number was essential to the demise of the Bezier curve.)
 3. It's written in Python, and the code is well-structured.
-(Yes, I tried other options.)
+(Yes, I tried other options, like [JBrowse2](https://jbrowse.org/jb2/) and [SpliceGrapher](https://splicegrapher.sourceforge.net/).
+No can do.
+Yes, I've seen [splicejam](https://jmw86069.github.io/splicejam/).)

 ## Modifications from Trackplot